-Unknown for most of the Parisians the elegant Jardin des Serres d’Auteuil is a botanical garden located at the southeastern edge of the Bois de Boulogne in the 16th arrondissement of Paris.
-The small garden is wedged between the Roland Garros tennis complex and the Parc des Princes stadium.
-With its botanical collections the Jardin des Serres d’Auteuil is the only place in Paris to discover a remarkable diversity of plants.
+Unknown to most Parisians, the elegant Jardin des Serres d’Auteuil is a botanical garden located at the southeastern edge of the Bois de Boulogne in the 16th arrondissement of Paris.
+The small garden is sandwiched between the Roland Garros tennis complex and the Parc des Princes stadium.
+With its botanical collections, the Jardin des Serres d’Auteuil is the only place in Paris to discover a remarkable diversity of plants.

 The Jardin des Serres d’Auteuil consists of a complex of impressive conservatories part of the four botanical gardens managed by the City of Paris (Jardin Botanique de la Ville de Paris) along with the Parc de Bagatelle, the Parc Floral de Paris and the Arboretum de l’École du Breuil.

-A botanic garden was originally created on the site in 1761 under Louis XV who designed a garden decorated with flowerbeds and greenhouses.
+A botanic garden was initially created on the site in 1761 under Louis XV, who designed a garden decorated with flowerbeds and greenhouses.

-The greenhouses grow about 100,000 plants per year that are used to decorate the interior of Paris’ municipal buildings.
-Each one of them are temperature controlled to create the ideal climate for the plants they shelter.
+The greenhouses grow about 100,000 plants annually to decorate the interior of Paris’ municipal buildings.
+Each one of them is temperature controlled to create the ideal climate for the plants they shelter.

 The Entrance

-The entrance of the Jardin des Serres d’Auteuil is marked a fine wrought iron gate flanked by two Classical style pavillons: the West and East pavillons.
+The Jardin des Serres d’Auteuil entrance is marked by a fine wrought iron gate flanked by two Classical style pavilions: the West and East pavilions.

 The Japanese Garden